Approximation algorithms for the MAXSPACE advertisement problem: A PTAS for MAXSPACE-RDV with a constant number of slots

+Let $\calt(A_i)$ be the subset of types \textit{compatible} with an ad~$A_i$, i.e., the set of types~${t \in \calt}$ with~${|t| = w_i}$, and such that the slots in~$t$ are compatible with the release date~$r_i$ and the deadline~$d_i$.
+We solve the linear program~(P) to assign ads of~$U$ to types.

+The variables~$\MF_{A_i, t}$ indicate if ad~$A_i$ is assigned to type~$t$, constraints~\eqref{eq2} ensure that an ad cannot be assigned more than once, and constraints~\eqref{eq3} guarantee that the capacity of any slot will not be violated.

-Consider then a maximum $xy$-flow~$F$ in~$H$, which can be obtained in polynomial time~\citep{ahuja2017network} and notice that $F$ induces an assignment from ads to types.
-In this assignment, if the maximum flow is such that~$\MF_{A_i,t}$ units flow from ad~$A_i$ to type~$t$, then we say that ad~$A_i$ is fractionally assigned to~$t$ by an amount of~${\MF_{A_i,t} / (w_is_i)}$.
-Observe that this ratio is at most one.
+Consider a solution~$\MF$ for~(P), which can be obtained in polynomial time~\citep{karmarkar1984new}, and notice that $\MF$ induces an assignment of ads to types.
+In this assignment, if the solution is such that~$\MF_{A_i,t} < 1$ units from ad~$A_i$ are assigned to type~$t$, then we say that ad~$A_i$ is fractionally assigned to~$t$ by an amount of~${\MF_{A_i,t}}$.
 The set of all types~$t$ for which~${\MF_{A_i,t} > 0}$ is called the \textit{support} of~$A_i$ and is denoted by~$\SUP(A_i)$.